andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 That means, _if something looks (or feels) familiar, then perhaps it is.
 Feel free to flick back._

 Note, this is also another reason why skipping ahead, even over simple things, is generally a bad idea and will cause you to come unstuck later on.
+That's not to say you shouldn't _read ahead_.
+That's different, and will help build a general knowledge framework ahead of time.

 ### Addition and Subtraction is for Everyone
 It turns out you can keep addition and subtraction in your kit-bag for more than just the simplest of situations.
 I'll bet there are circumstances when you need to be careful, but it seems very powerful.